evncosta/100-Days-of-Code/Day 6/README.md

 A day dedicated to learning fundamental programming concepts through interactive exercises on Reeborg's World.
 This project was completed as part of **Day 6** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This day was part of **Day 6: Python Functions & Karel** in the 100 Days of Code curriculum.
+It provided essential foundation in function concepts that are critical for more complex programming tasks in subsequent days.

 ## 🎯 Day Overview

 Day 6 focused on building core programming skills through: